Book a demo

 You may not realize it, but most sites and applications use databases.
 Video streaming services like Netflix collect and use data to recommend content to users.
 Amazon has a huge database that it uses for advertising, product recommendations, and more.

-This makes SQL a highly-sought after skill in the tech world.
-Plus, many tech companies from Microsoft to Google use SQL and customize the base language for their own database systems.
+This makes SQL a highly sought-after skill in the tech world.
+Many tech companies, from Microsoft to Google, use SQL and customize the base language for their own database systems.

-SQL is the dominant language for all database management systems (DBMS).
-These can be compared to content management systems (Squarespace, WordPress, etc).
-However, instead of managing content, they manage data.
+SQL is the dominant programming language for all database management systems (DBMS).
+These can be compared to content management systems (Squarespace, WordPress, etc.).
+But instead of managing content, they manage data.

 Examples of DBMS systems include: